itstrangvu/trangs/content/notes/using-llms-in-product-design.md

 ## Summary

-I treat AI as another tool in my design toolkit, but one I’m not afraid to challenge.
+I treat LLMs as another tool in my design toolkit, but one I’m not afraid to challenge.
 I plan to keep refining this approach over time.
 It’s important to work with AI responsibly and ethically, while also shaping the tools in a way that pushes my own thinking forward.